verhas/jamal/README.md

 to avoid an excessively large trace file growing on your disk.

-If you use Java 8 you should use with the release `1.0.2.JDK8`.
+If you use Java 8, you should use it with the release `1.0.2.JDK8`.

 ## Simple Example<a name="SimpleExample">